 - Undecided Sciences

-The Knights Major Exploration and Transition Center advises current UCF students.
+The Knights Major Exploration and Transition Center advises current and active undergraduate UCF students.
 Prospective students can learn more about being undeclared at UCF and the Major Exploration Program through the UCF Open House program.
 This program has been designed for prospective and admitted students before their first semester at UCF.
 Students receive information about different degree programs, why attending UCF is a great experience for students, and to hear directly from faculty in specific program you may interested in.

 Undergraduate Admissions is available to answer any questions regarding admissions criteria and residency and in scheduling a campus tour.
 For more information about UCF Open House click here.